 A: Proposals are first reviewed by Section Steering Committee members, special interest group members, and other leaders of the Council.
 Each proposal is scored by three different reviewers.
 Next, teams of NCTE officers review the scored proposals and select sessions to build the convention program.
 The number of proposals selected is limited by the number of rooms available in the convention center.

 Q: Will including language from the CFP somewhere in my title or the content of my proposal increase the chances it will be accepted?

 A: While people often find clever ways to weave the conference theme throughout their proposals, adherence to the theme does not appear in the judging criteria.
 In fact, we frequently receive feedback from both reviewers and attendees that the repetition of the theme in presentation titles and descriptions often makes it difficult to know what sessions are actually about.

-Q: Do I have to register for the Convention if my proposal is accepted?
+Q: Do I have to register for the conference if my proposal is accepted?